Apple MacBook Pro 15in vs Dell XPS 15: Clash of the titans

 Can Apple take on the king of enterprise tech?

-Both are outstanding machines - as you'll know if you've read our reviews of them - and thanks to the growth of interoperable, cross-platform software in recent years, the Mac-versus-PC question is less a question of compatibility and more one of personal taste.
-However, neither machine is particularly cheap, and you'll want to be sure you're getting the most bang for your buck.
-With that in mind, we've put the two machines head to head to bring you the definitive ruling on which one you should spend your hard-earned budget on.
+These machines - thanks to the growth of interoperable, cross-platform software in recent years - are both outstanding and highly efficient.
+In consequence, the Mac-versus-PC question is less a question of compatibility and more one of personal taste.
+The only downside in choosing either is the money factor: neither machine is particularly cheap.
+With that in mind, we've put the two machines head to head to bring you the definitive ruling on which is most deserving of your hard-earned salary.

 Apple MacBook Pro 15in vs Dell XPS 15: Design and appearance